yuezhu71/personal-website/_pages/about.md

   - /about.html
 ---

 <div style="text-align: justify">Hi, welcome to my personal website.
 I'm Yue Zhu, a Chinese researcher in Electrical and Electronic area.
-This website is built to display my academic career, and sometimes to share my personal moments.
+This website is built to display my academic career, and sometimes to share my personal moments.</div>

 About Me
 ======